Salua-Sa/dlh-higher_level_programming/python-if_else_loops_functions/README.md

 4-print_hexa.py prints all numbers from 0 to 98 in decimal and in hexadecimal.

-5-print_comb2.py prints numbers from 0 to 99 according to (some) rules.
+5-print_comb2.py prints numbers from 0 to 99.

 6-print_comb3.py prints all possible different combinations of two digits.